SESUGH-OPS/Azubi_Sales_Review/README.md

-# Azubi_Sales_Review
+# AZUBI SALES REVIEW TASK
-A todo task on sales review using python
+## A todo task on sales review using python